Sauce, Paste and Canning Tomatoes

 One Sunday morning in 2014 during an open house plant sale at my nursery, a handsome young Frenchman waited in line to chat with me. :) He had been visiting a friend nearby who told him about us.

-When he got to my table he held out to me a tiny vile of tomato seeds.
-A perfume sample vile.
+When he got to my table he held out to me a tiny vial of tomato seeds.
+A perfume sample vial.

 This charming traveler from Le Mans, in Northwestern France, where the Oceanic Belt influence creates

 tomatoes with complex, layered flavors, had been given the seeds by his aunt.
 She grew them in one of the huge community gardens for which Le Mans is famous (along with auto production and motor racing).

 He could not remember what type of fruit it was, just that it was magnifique!
 And as yet unnamed.